microsoft/BotFramework-Composer/docs/how_to_use_oauth.md

    `Authorization callback URL`: the callback URL of your application, e.g. `https://token.botframework.com/.auth/web/redirect`. read more [here](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/).

-- Click `Registration application`.
+- Click `Register application`.
 Then you will see the `Client ID`, `Client Secret` values generated in the application webpage as the following:

 ![oauth-app-credentials](./media/integration/oauth-app-credentials.png)